Night Cap: Here's What Happened After Shark Tank

 Is Night Cap still in business?

 As surely as people still go to parties, bars, and clubs and order drinks, Night Cap is still in business, which is excellent news considering that the company aims to protect women and all people against having their drinks spiked.
-While the original scrunchie design is still popular and sells in individual units and packs, the company has added a keychain design.
+While the original scrunchie design is still popular and sells in individual units and packs (which are available on Amazon), the company has added a keychain design.
 Instead of the drink cover attached to a scrunchie, it folds into a tiny pouch attached to a keychain.

 Because not all drinks come in cups, Night Cap now also sells reusable bottle caps and beer can covers which keep cans insulated and cold and feature a zippered top that can be zipped up to secure the drink.
 Night Cap also sells environmentally friendly, stainless-steel straws that come with cleaning brushes.
 Customers can also purchase gift boxes for parties which come with cup covers, bottle caps, and a variety of other fun accessories.